sut-ai/notes/notebooks/2_uninformed_search/index.md

 **Space Complexity**

-The space complexity of IDDFS will be O(bd).
+>The space complexity of IDDFS will be O(d), where d is the depth of the goal.

+Exactly like DFS, only those nodes will be stored in the stack that represents the branch of the tree which is being expanded.
+Since the maximum depth of stack is d, the maximum amount of space which is needed would be O(d).

 **Optimality**

-IDDFS algorithm is optimal if path cost equals 1.
+>IDDFS algorithm is optimal if path cost equals 1.